Skip to main content

 Genetic Mutations and Alleles

 Mutant alleles are variations of genes that can lead to altered functions or traits.
-In the context of neural tube defects, researchers may investigate specific genes involved in neural tube formation to identify any mutations that could contribute to conditions like spina bifida.
-Understanding these genetic factors can help in developing preventive strategies.
+In the context of neural tube defects, researchers may investigate specific genes involved in neural tube formation and differentiation to identify any mutations that could contribute to conditions like spina bifida.
+Understanding these genetic factors can help in developing preventive strategies and treatments.

 Recommended video: